 Every day, more than 199 million miles are traveled on the system's roadways2.
 Within our region, there are approximately 26,000 centerline miles of locally-owned roads and almost 4,000 centerline miles of state-owned facilities3.
-In addition, the region currently has more than 190 miles of High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) lanes in operation 4.
+In addition, the region currently has more than 190 miles of High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) lanes in operation4.
 Regional transit includes bus routes, the METRORail light rail system, the METRORapid Silver Line, commuter transit routes, smaller vehicle routes, and ferries.
 The HGB region's transportation system also includes bikeways, freight rail, ports, airports, and pipelines.

 Congestion remains a major challenge facing the HGB region.
-Regional congestion saw significant decreases during 2020 because of the COVID-19 pandemic.
-As recovery has occurred through 2021, congestion has returned as the number of commuters traveling to and from work has increased once again.
-It is anticipated that congestion in our region will continue to grow in the future given the projected population, employment, and economic growth anticipated in our region.
+Regional congestion saw a significant decrease during 2020 as a result of the COVID-19 pandemic.
+As recovery has occurred through 2021, congestion has returned as the number of commuters travelling to and from work has increased once again.
+Moving forward, it is anticipated that congestion in our region will continue to grow given the projected population, employment, and economic growth facing our region.